 “The Highway of Death” and “Suicide 6” in Connecticut

 I-95 meanders along nearly 2,000 miles of land, stretching from southern Florida to northern Maine.
-In Connecticut, I-95 covers about 112 miles, and has earned a few nicknames over the years.
+In Connecticut, I-95 covers about 112 miles and has earned a few nicknames over the years.
 One is “the Connecticut Turnpike.”

 Another is “the Highway of Death.”

-Indeed, congestion has been cited as one of the key risk factors to the Highway of Death.
+Indeed, congestion has been cited as one of the key risk factors for the Highway of Death.
 Connecticut is one of America’s smallest states: only Delaware and Rhode Island are smaller.
 But at the same time, it has one of the nation’s highest population densities, ranking fourth place.
-Southern Connecticut, which packs in commuters to New York and large urban centers like Stamford and New Haven, experiences some of the worst congestion.
-Connecticut is also a hilly state, and the peaks, drops, and curves don’t exactly aid clear visibility.
+Southern Connecticut, which packs in commuters to

 From 2004 to 2008, the CT portion of I-95 claimed 85 lives — nearly one for every mile of road.